MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-more-build-vs.md

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

-In this quickstart, you'll learn how to buy self-hosted or Microsoft-hosted CI/CD and change your paid Azure Pipelines capacity.
+In this quickstart, you learn how to buy self-hosted or Microsoft-hosted CI/CD and change your paid Azure Pipelines capacity.

 With Azure Pipelines you can run builds and deploy releases using the Microsoft-hosted agents, your own machines, or both.
 We offer a **free tier** for each.